-The Ecosizer tool also provides an option for hot water demand derived from CBECC-Res 20198.
-The hot water use profiles are divided into ten distinct profiles for studios, 1-bedroom units, 2-bedroom units, 3-bedroom units, 4-bedroom units, and 5-bedroom units9.
-When a CBECC-Res user constructs a multi-family building in the software, the software uses the appropriate number units of each size.
+The Ecosizer tool also provides an option for hot water demand derived from CBECC-Res 2019, a software used to show compliance with California energy code10.
+The software includes hot water use profiles divided into ten distinct profiles for studios, 1-bedroom units, 2-bedroom units, 3-bedroom units, 4-bedroom units, and 5-bedroom units11.
+When a CBECC-Res user constructs a multi-family building in the software, the software uses the appropriate number of units of each size.
 If there are more than ten units in the building of a bedroom size, the CBECC-Res will repeat hot water draw profiles.

 To adapt this data to the Ecosizer, one-minute timestep output was captured for the HPWH system in a 10-unit building of just one-bedroom size.
 The resulting hot water draws were aggregated to the daily level and divided by the number of people in the building to get an expected value of DHW in gallons per day per person for each unit size for each day of the year.
 The results of this process are shown in Figure 4 for each unit size for hot water supplied at 120°F. The dashed red lines represent the 98th percentile days.
 The dashed blue line represents the median daily use.
-By sourcing this data directly from CBECC-Res, the data captures assumed hot water waste associated with distribution piping in the unit and with waiting for the hot water to heat up.
-For details on the losses see Kruis et al. (2019)9.
+By sourcing this data directly from CBECC-Res 2019, the data captures assumed hot water waste associated with distribution piping in the unit and with waiting for the hot water to heat up.
+For details on the losses, see Kruis et al. (2019)11.